find your perfect postgrad program

 • Defence

-Employers often regard a Masters in Physics as a particularly taxing degree to obtain and that can give graduates a competitive edge in the labour market.
+Employers often regard a masters in physics as a particularly taxing degree to obtain and that can give graduates a competitive edge in the labour market.
 On this postgraduate program you will have been trained to understand the way systems work, why things happen in a particular manner and the methods used to identify problems.
-This is a very sought-after skills set and can easily be applied to a range of careers, or further study at a PhD level.
+This is a very sought-after skill set and can easily be applied to a range of careers, or further study at a PhD level.

 Find postgraduate programs in PHYSICS